 1993-Present Founder and manager of Coyote Music, Inc., St. James, NY, a private instructional studio for acoustic and electric guitar and electric bass.
 Current enrollment is 15-20 students; peak enrollment in 2004-7 was approximately fifty students with two additional instructors.

 1988-1990 Luthier and repair tech for All Music, Plainview, NY.
-Revived and managed repair shop for large retail music store.
+Revived and managed repair shop for a large retail music store.
 Responsibilities included organization and restocking of shop and rebuilding of clientele as well as repair of fretted string instruments.

 1993-1996 Attended and contributed to biennial symposia of the Association of Stringed Instrument Artisans